 Coconut oil – anti-microbial and offers immune support.
 It also helps to support the assimilation of the fat-soluble nutrients in the spices.

 Vanilla – anti-oxidant and anti-inflammatory

-Pinch turmeric powder (or a slice of fresh root if you have it), optional but strongly recommended
+- Pinch ground turmeric (or a slice of fresh root if you have it, optional but strongly recommended